Mountain House Flag Football

 1. The length of the game is 50 minutes (two 25-minute halves).

-2. The clock stops only for timeouts (30 seconds) and half-time (which is 3 minutes) except in the last 2 minutes of the game IF the two teams are within 8 points or less of each other, the clock will stop for scores (extra point will not take time off the clock), penalties and change of possession (but NOT out of bounds and incomplete passes).
-If the team losing or tied commits a penalty, there will be a 15 second run off.
+2. The clock stops only for timeouts (30 seconds) and half-time (which is 3 minutes) except in the last 2 minutes of the game IF the two teams are within 8 points or less of each other.
+If the score is within 8 points or less, the clock will stop for

 4. Each team has two 30 second time-outs per half.
-Teams get one 30 second time-out if there is an Overtime (OT) period.
-Unused time-outs from the second half are not carried over.
+Unused time-outs from the first or second half will not carry over to the next period.
+Teams get NO time-out for the Overtime (OT) period.
 Any head coach or assistant coach may call for a time-out.
 Once a time-out is requested and granted, you cannot take back the request.
-Calling a time-out when your team does not have one results in a 10 yard penalty (and a 15 second run off the penalty occurs in the last 2 minutes of the game and you are behind or tied).

 5. Referees can stop the clock at their discretion.

-6. In the event of an injury, the clock will stop.
 Any injury time-out in the last 2 minutes of the game will result in a 15 second run off if the player is on the team that is behind or if the score is tied.

 b) First possession goes to the visiting team and the second possession goes to the home team.